tejuscs/ADBD-Labs/adb-connect-oac/adb-connect-oac.md

 - From your local browser, navigate to OCI console.

-- On the ATP console, select the dedicated ATP instance provisioned in the lab **Provisioning Databases** in the **Autonomous Database Dedicated for Developers and Database Users** workshop.
+- On the ATP console, select the dedicated ATP instance provisioned in the lab **Provisioning Databases** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop.
     ![This image shows the result of performing the above step.](./images/doneprovision.png " ")

 - Click **DB Connection** to open up a Database Connection pop-up window.